jamwil/bulletproof-python/README.md

 tox
 ```

-By default, this will create environments for both py310 and py311.
-This assumes
+By default, this will create environments for py310, py311 and py312.
+This
-both versions of python are available on your system.
-Take a look at pyenv to
+assumes all versions of python are available on your system.
+Take a look at
-make this easy.
+pyenv to make this easy.

 You can add additional python versions to test against by modifying `tox.ini`
 and the corresponding github-action workflow.